Conversation pit: History

-The conversation pit was popular from the 1950s to the 1970s, seen across Europe as well as North America.
+The conversation pit was popular from the 1950s to the 1970s and was seen across Europe and North America.
 Modernist architects Eero Saarinen and Alexander Girard used a conversation pit as the centerpiece of the influential Miller House (1958) in Columbus, Indiana, one of the earliest widely publicized applications of the concept.
-A red conversation pit (since covered, but recently restored) was later incorporated by Saarinen into the 1962 TWA Flight Center at John F. Kennedy International Airport in New York.
+A red conversation pit (later covered, but recently restored) was later incorporated by Saarinen into the 1962 TWA Flight Center at John F. Kennedy International Airport in New York.
 Other influential residential projects include the 1955 Cohen House in Sarasota, Florida, by architect Paul Rudolph, for whom the conversation pit became a signature element, and many of Bruce Goff's houses beginning in the 1920s, including the Adah Robinson house in Tulsa, Oklahoma and the 1965 Nicol House in Kansas City, Missouri.
 The 1968–1969 Volcano House in Southern California, designed by architect Harold James Bissner Jr., has a conversation pit.

 Many conversation pits have been filled in during renovation to create a uniform floor level.
 The conversation-pit concept influenced the popularity of the somewhat less radical sunken living room, most familiar from the Dick Van Dyke Show on TV.
 In the late 1990s conversation pits and sunken living rooms were offered in home plans as a way of creating an informal space within a large area.

-Season 5 of Mad Men, released in 2012 and set in 1966, featured a conversation pit in Don Draper's new Manhattan apartment.
-The show's stylish living room led to a reappreciation of the conversation pit and mid-century modern design in general.